kurtome/leap/README.md

 An opinionated toolkit for creating 2D platformers on top of the [Flame engine](https://flame-engine.org/).

+## WARNING library under development

+Be aware that this is still under development and is likely to change frequently, every release could introduce breaking changes up until a `v1.0.0` release (which may never happen as this is a solo endeavour currently).

 ## Features

 ### Level creation via Tiled